Dunzhin

-Warrior of Ras: Volume I - Dunzhin is a fantasy role-playing video game developed by Med Systems Software.
-The game was released on the TRS-80 in 1982, then ported to the Apple II, Atari 8-bit family, and Commodore 64.
-A self-booting IBM PC port added digitized speech.
+Dunzhin (fully titled, but not shown on the box cover, as Warrior of Ras: Volume I - Dunzhin) is a fantasy role-playing video game developed by Med Systems Software.
+It was released on the TRS-80 in 1982, then ported to the Apple II, Atari 8-bit computers, and Commodore 64.
+An IBM PC port, as a self-booting disk, added digitized speech.

 Gameplay

-The player explores a new, randomly generated dungeon for each adventure.
-The player encounters monsters and human enemies, and experience points are awarded based on the disparity between the character's and the monster's statistics.
-The players' primary goal is the recovery of a treasure hidden on the deepest level which is guarded by a particularly effective team of monsters.
+Dunzhin is a game in which the player explores a new, randomly generated dungeon each time the game is played.
+The fighter player character encounters monsters and human enemies, and the character earns experience points based on the disparity comparing their statistics with those of the monster.
+The player is in search of a well-guarded treasure located on the deepest level of the dungeon.

 Development

 The IBM PC port performs all disk access via IN/OUT instructions to the floppy controller instead of using the BIOS (this was done both to improve performance and as a copy protection).
 It also was not completely rewritten from the ground up, but instead contained the original Z80 code from the TRS-80 with an interpreter to convert it to x86 assembly language.